IN THIS ARTICLE

 Google Analytics

-Google Analytics is a powerful tool that helps you track website visitors' behavior and engagement with your content.
-Some of the top content marketing metrics that Google Analytics can help with are traffic, engagment metrics, conversion rates and search engine optimisation (SEO).
+Google Analytics is a powerful tool that helps you track website visitors' behaviour and engagement with your content.
+Some of the top content marketing metrics that Google Analytics can help with are traffic, engagement metrics, conversion rates and search engine optimisation (SEO).

 Google Search Console